Master of Arts in Counseling Psychology (MA)

 |Supervised Clinical Experience||9|

 |Counseling Internship I|

 Students enrolled in the MACP program are required to take at least 6 credit hours per semester during the regular academic year and complete all courses with a grade of "B" or better.

 Bilingual (English-Spanish) Counselor Certification requires the successful completion of PSYC 5341 and PSYC 5342.
-In addition, at least 80% of the direct clinical hours in PSYC 5352 must be obtained in Spanish providing culturally and linguistically appropriate counseling services.
+In addition, at least 50 direct clinical hours must be obtained by providing culturally and linguistically appropriate counseling services.